 While you’re in Reykjanesbær, incidentally also not far from the airport, overlooking Faxaflói Bay, visit the Íslendingur (the Icelander).
 This is an exact replica of a Viking ship called the Gokstad, which transported Leif Ericsson to North America around 1000 years ago.
 It’s housed in the Viking Museum, a must for history fans.
 If the past is your thing, then setting out to see Iceland’s first lighthouse, Reykjanesviti lighthouse, rebuilt in 1907, is also going to be an essential part of your itinerary.

 Of course, no complete guide to attractions near Keflavik International Airport would be comprehensive without a mention of its star attraction: the Blue Lagoon.
 This is Iceland’s – and perhaps even the world’s – most famous geothermal spa.
-Surrounded by the rugged terrain of a lava field and with the unmistakeable smoke from the not so distant power station in the background, you’ll be under no illusion as to what fuels this amazing place.
+Surrounded by the rugged terrain of a lava field and with the unmistakable smoke from the not-so-distant power station in the background, you’ll be under no illusion as to what fuels this amazing place.

 The airport bus calls in en route from and to the city.
 In fact, the journey from the airport to the blue lagoon takes only twenty minutes.
 It’s so convenient most tourists are tempted to take a dip on their way in or out of the country.
 Think about it: how incredible would it be to be wallowing in these health-enhancing waters just a half hour or so after stepping out of the arrivals hall?
 The resort has given some thought to the needs of those on the move.
 Big lockers are more than adequate for storing suitcases.
 Piles of fluffy towels and decent hairdryers make light work of getting dry again before you leave.